-Engaging in any type of sexual activity without first obtaining Affirmative Consent to the specific activity is considered sexual misconduct and is a violation of California State University's Policy on sexual misconduct for all staff with the current exclusion of those represented by the Academic Professionals of California.
-This policy is not currently applicable to faculty.
+Engaging in any type of sexual activity without first obtaining Affirmative Consent to the specific activity is considered sexual misconduct and is a violation of California State University's Executive Order 1097 and/or 1096.

 Engaging in any type of sexual activity without first obtaining Affirmative Consent to the specific activity.